What to Expect: First Trimester Pregnancy Symptoms

 You hear of this symptom often in relation to pregnancy.
 You might find that you take more trips to the toilet during the day and the night.
 This will likely ease up during the second trimester, only to return in the third.
 Don’t drink less to prevent this symptom.
 It’s important to stay hydrated.

 Another first trimester pregnancy symptom is constipation.
 With your digestive system working slower than usual, constipation is common in pregnancy.
 There are a few things you can do to relieve this, such as eating a diet high in fibre, walking as a form of exercise and staying hydrated.

 Finding yourself wanting to eat odd combinations?
 Suddenly found a new love for a food or drink you couldn’t stand prior to pregnancy?
 The need to have a specific type of food or drink is a very common symptom.
 The need is real and you can often find that you cannot stop thinking about the particular food until you’ve had it!
 The type of food craving may change throughout the duration of your pregnancy, however, this is a symptom that’s likely to remain throughout only to suddenly disappear once you give birth.

 As much as you might have food cravings, you may also have food aversions.
 Disliking foods you usually love or taking a break from certain foods groups altogether is a very common first trimester pregnancy symptom.

+There are many pregnancy symptoms not listed and some unusual and very individual.
+Have a look at my early pregnancy symptoms before I had a missed period.
 Did you have any pregnancy symptoms not listed above?
 Let me know in the comments below.